 2. Create a group expense fund.

 Who wants the job of being the accountant while you’re on vacation?
-Unless you’re one of those people who actually enjoys using excel, one way to avoid the headache is to create a group fund for any expense that will be split evenly such as taxi rides or food.
+Unless you’re one of those people who actually enjoys using excel, one way to avoid a headache is to create a group fund for any expense that will be split evenly such as taxi rides or food.
 For this, you’ll still need one person to manage the stash.
 Have them collect the same amount from everyone and put it in a single “fund”.
 This can be in their own bank account, a cash collection, or whatever works depending on your trip.
 At the start, have everyone contribute the same amount.
 If someone is in charge of shared meals, he or she can easily charge one card to make transactions smoother.
 When the fund is empty, everyone refills it evenly.
 Repeat this until the trip is over, and anything left over can be equally distributed.

 3. Create a shared system.

 I’ve often found that the person who takes the role of keeping track of every expense, every bill, every agenda item is likely the one who needs a vacation the most.
 Give that person a break.
 (And if this is you, delegate!)
 Create a shared system where everyone inputs what they’ve purchased and how much people owe them.
 When someone on your trip covers a group expense, be sure they add it to the tracking system right away with the help of Chime’s mobile wallet.
 It’s easy to forget that tip your friend paid in cash by the time the trip is over.
 In some cases, the group might consider squaring up right away to make the final accounting a little less painful or lopsided.
 Whatever you decide, make sure it’s clear you’re all held accountable.

 4. Use apps to manage expenses.